 - Toni De Aztlan, Northern Arizona University

-- John Gonzalez, California State University, Long Beach
+- John Gonzales, California State University, Long Beach

 - Wendy Moore, Texas A&M University, Corpus Christi